Using social research to facilitate social change!

 My research draws upon sociological theories and research methods to examine Black socio-political life.
 I am particularly interested in the various ways Black Americans perceive and respond to social inequality and how Black resistance varies across social and institutional spaces.
 My research specifically explores Black resistive practices within Religion, Higher Education, and Pop-Culture & Sport to theorize contemporary strategies for navigating racial and gendered hierarchies.
 My peer-reviewed articles and book chapters are listed below.

 Allen, Shaonta’, ““I Can’t Tell You What Freedom is ‘Cause I’ve Never Seen It:” Addressing the Omission of Liberation Narratives in Sociology.”
-(Under Review)
+(Accepted at Social Problems)

-Book Project My book manuscript is titled, “Unapologetic and Unashamed: How Black Christian Millennials Pursue Faith and Freedom during Black Lives Matter.”
-This study draws on qualitative and quantitative data to assess how the Black Christian tradition is impacting collective identity formation, oppositional consciousness development, and political mobilization for Black Christian Millennials amid the current Black Lives Matter movement.
+My current book project is titled, “Black, Woke, & Christian: Black Millennials’ Politics of Refusal During Black Lives Matter.”
+This study draws on qualitative and quantitative data to assess how the Black Christian tradition is impacting collective identity formation, oppositional consciousness development, and political mobilization for Black Christian Millennials amid the current and on-going Black Lives Matter movement.
 For more details, my book proposal is available upon request.

 Community-Based Research Projects I’ve contributed to a few community-based research projects focused on residents’ perceptions of inequality.
 Through The Cincinnati Project, I was paired with a local community organization, The Black United Front, to help conduct a comprehensive study which surveyed thousands of Cincinnati residents about their perceptions of community-police relations.